Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 William M. Brown - Harris Corp.

-I think that's probably (33:34), I think it's little north of $100 million in that range, which of course, we're going to go for part of that.
+I think that's probably findable, I think it's little north of $100 million in that range, which of course, we're going to go for part of that.

 Gautam Khanna - Cowen and Company, LLC